Sanglorian/orcus/Orcus Classes and Powers - current.md

 ∢	**Fiery Breath** (standard, encounter) ● **Fire**
 Near arc 2; your level +4 vs Reflex; 1d6 + Charisma modifier fire damage, and the target takes persistent 5 fire damage (save ends).
 **Instinct**
 At the end of your turn, if the hellhound has not received a command that turn, it charges its quarry if within charging distance, otherwise it runs towards the quarry.
+If its quarry is not in line of sight, the hellhound attacks or charges the nearest creature.

 ### Hezrou